 This means that just over half (42) of Kobe’s 81 points came in the same way Wilt scored all 100 of his.
 Kobe would go on to tally up 21 more points from distance, making 7-13 from beyond the arc.
 The remaining 18 (9 shots) would be scored in isolation, in the triple threat or with his back to the basket, through a blend of contested pull-up, turnaround, and fadeaway jumpers.

-When I see that #8 jersey hanging from the rafters, those are the two games that replay in my mind: Afro Kobe crossing over Scottie Pippen to toss a lop up to Shaq, and Tattoo Kobe pointing to the sky, acknowledging the Staples Center crowd as he heads to the bench.
-The game that provided his moment, or the game that defined his career?
+When I see that #8 jersey hanging from the rafters, those are the two games that replay in my mind: Afro Kobe crossing over Scottie Pippen to toss a lob up to Shaq, and Tattoo Kobe pointing to the sky, acknowledging the Staples Center crowd as he heads to the bench.
+The game that provided his moment, or the game that defined him as a player?
 I’ll let you decide which was best.

 This category is a little trickier for #24.
 When people think of Kobe wearing his #24 jersey, fresh in our memories is his Farewell Game when he scored 60 points… but he did selfishly take 50 shots to get there.
 His highest scoring game was a regular season matchup against the Portland Trailblazers in 2007, dropping 65 points en-route to an overtime victory, but people seem to forget this one.
 His most memorable offensive explosion was in 2009, when he scored 61 in Madison Square Garden against the Knicks, but again, it’s still not as memorable.
 I think it’s because everyone seems to remember this Kobe for finally being able to win a championship as the unquestioned leader of the Lakers.
 So, as an audience, we had seen him explode in the regular season before.
 We wanted to see him be more like Mike, and do it when the games really mattered.